lidongyu16/IC3/README.md

 ### Output of IC3

-result contains 5 parts.
+Output result contains 5 parts.
 The first part is the communication probability matrix at cell type level.
 It is a T by T upper triangular matrix where T is the number of cell type.
 The second part is the communication probability matrix at single cell level.
 The last 3 parts are the parameter estimation of lambda, beta and r.

 ## Verification of results